DeepHiveMind/Blockchain_HypreledgerFabric_AWS-MSB_AWS-QLDB/README.md

 - **Hyperledger-Fabric**
 - **AWS-QLDB (AWS Quantum Ledger Database)**
 - **AWS-MSB (AWS Managed Blockchain)**

 Real world application of one of above Blockhain service
-	- **Use Cases application of Blockchain Network for ENTERPRISE DATA LAKE ENGINEERING and for DATA ARCHITECTS**
+- ENT**Use Cases application of Blockchain Network for ENTERPRISE DATA LAKE ENGINEERING and for DATA ARCHITECTS**
 - Digital Asset Management

 *For the ease of addressing, hereon, I'll use following pairs of terms interchangably* -